byuistats/DS250-Cannon/content/Slides/p6/d2/_index.md

 #### Announcements
 1. Project 5 Comment
     * Feature Importance and Model discussion
-2. The last day of DSS is next Wednesday, Mar 29th at 6:00PM in STC 394
+2. The last day of DSS is next Wednesday, Dec 6th at 6:00PM in STC 394
 3. Extra credit for creating and uploading cheat sheet (2 points for projects or checkpoints)
 4. Coding Challenge date?